VanCoding/glueson/README.md

 #### stdin

-This is a string than, if present, gets written to STDIN of the last command.
+A string that, if present, gets written to STDIN of the last command.

 #### output